pau1ie/Booklet/documents/user/terms.rst

 .. image:: ../_static/riffle.png

-**Riffle direction** is a direction of riffling while you read the contents of a book.
+**Riffle direction** is a direction of riffling (i.e. page turning) while reading the contents of a book.
-It depends on the reading direction of language.
-The most common direction is a horizontal, from left top to right bottom(HLTRB) direction.
+It is dependant upon the reading direction of language.
+The most common direction is a horizontal, from left top to right bottom (HLTRB).
 There were various reading directions by the language system.
-Most of them are not used in the recent era, but from left to right reading direction frequently used in many situations more than people think.
+While some are no longer used, other reading directions are used more frequently than one might think.

-Belows are uncommon example languages in reading direction.
+Below are examples of languages with different reading directions.

 * Asia, Korea, Japan, China ... etc

-    East Asians used **VRTLB** (vertical, from right top to left bottom) system.
+    East Asians used a **VRTLB** (vertical, from right top to left bottom) system.
-    Now, vertical writing is rarely seen in modern texts in Asia (it is different by the country), but as a design or a research work, they are still adopted in many works.
+    Nowadays, vertical writing is rarely seen in modern texts in Asia (it varies by country), but it is still used in design or a research works.
-    For example, some Japanese mangas use vertical writing in their speech bubbles.
-There is a good different point in the speech bubble by the writing direction in Japan and Korea.
+    For example, some Japanese manga use vertical writing in speech bubbles.
+    Thgus speech bubbles are different shapes depending on the labguage.
-    Japan's speech bubbles are vertically long while Korea's are horizontally long.
+    Japanese speech bubbles are vertically long while Korean ones are horizontally long.
-    Korea also uses vertical writing once, but in the modern era is not as popular as in Japan.
-This difference is affecting to their speech bubble shape in comics.
+    Korea also used vertical writing histortically, but in the modern era it is not as popular as in Japan.
-    It is one example that how the cultural difference, in this case writing direction, is visually expressed.
+    This is an example of how the cultural difference, in this case writing direction, is visually expressed.

 * Hebrew and Arabic